Introduction to Beginner Guitar Chords

 If you’re new to playing the guitar and wondering what chords are suitable for a beginner guitarist, look no further.
-I’ve got you covered in this lesson… and then some.
+I’ve got you covered in this lesson 20 Essential Beginner Guitar Chords… and then some.
+Don’t be turned off by the term Beginner Guitar Chords though.
+If you follow through with the lesson, you’ll see it gets into some advance guitar music theory.

 You’ll find no shortage of downloadable guitar chord charts and graphs flying around the internet, so what makes this one different?
 After some 25+ years of teaching guitar lessons, I’ve found that the right mix of open position shapes and a little music theory goes a long way to understanding more complex and difficult chords in the future for beginning guitarists.

-Throughout this lesson I’ve included links to other guitar lessons (on this website) for reference or more depth on a particular topic.
-After all, the focus today is beginner chords.
+Throughout this lesson I’ve included links to other guitar lessons for reference or more depth on a particular topic.
+After all, the focus today is beginner guitar chords.
 I’ll do my best to give a brief theory reference that you can (optionally) read up on to further your knowledge later.

 I’ve also listed the “how” and “why” for each chord type.
 If you’re going to start learning guitar chords, you’re probably also going to want to know which ones sound good together… and why that is.